Coffee is one of the most popular beverages worldwide. In many countries, it is a cultural phenomenon.

 Homemade vanilla whipped cream

-Whipped cream is often served on top of iced coffee to make it richer and more flavorful, and it’s also common to add whipped cream to hot coffee for extra richness.
+Whipped cream is often served on top of iced coffee to add richness and flavor, and it’s also common to add whipped cream to hot coffee for an extra layer of richness.

 I’ve made multiple iced coffees that include whipped cream, as it’s just such a great way to make the coffee a bit sweeter and creamier without overdoing it.

-A cup of brewed with heavy cream next to it.
+A cup of coffee with heavy cream next to it.

 Is heavy cream better than milk in coffee?